Check out our new lower rates.

 The Difference Between Secured and Unsecured Debt

-First, let’s talk about the type of debt a credit card typically is.
-When a credit card company issues a credit card, it’s taking a big chance on getting its money back, plus interest.
-It’s more than likely that the credit card you have is considered “unsecured.”
+First, take a closer look at the type of debt a credit card typically is.
+When a credit card company issues a credit card, it’s offering you credit.
+It’s taking a chance on getting its money back, plus interest.
+It’s more than likely that the credit card you have is considered unsecured.

 Secured debt works a bit differently.
 They’re backed by an asset, like your car or home.
 If you default on a secured debt, your lender could seize the asset and sell it to pay off your debt.
 Mortgages and auto loans are two common types of secured debt.